enjoyear/spark-streaming/spark-kafka/src/main/doc/kafka-ingest/analysis.md

 ```

 ### Ingested Json file
+A json file is created for each TopicPartition
 For `./ingested/kafka-ingest/part-00001-cd15d0d5-824c-48d8-8fc9-40f927d86ba2-c000.json` file, the content could be
 ```text
 {"key":"emp101","data":{"emp_id":101,"first_name":"Mike","last_name":"M"}}
 {"key":"emp105","data":{"emp_id":105,"first_name":"Tree","last_name":"T"}}
 ```
-Two rows are ingested in current batch for the TopicPartition-00001
+Two rows are ingested in current batch for the Topic example-topic Partition 1.

+Be careful that this "part-00001-" does NOT statically map to a TopicPartition.
+The number 00001 indicates how many output files are generated.
+It's 0-based.
+If there is only one TopicPartition ingested for current batch job, a part-00000- file will be created.
+If there are two TopicPartitions ingested for current batch job, part-00000- and part-00001- will be created, and they will be referenced in the _spark_metadata file.